LittleTwoCheng/web-dev-30-days/README.md

 ## Contentful data

-This Data fo this application come from contentful.
-You can find the contentful data at `./contentful.json`.
+The data of this application come from contentful.
+You can find the data at `./contentful.json`.

 It will only include `contentTypes` and `locales`.
 Please noted unnecessary data have been removed, so I am not sure if this can still work for `contentful space import`.